shubhamessier/pmm-sim/README.md

 - [x] TesseraV
 - [x] Goonfi

 The swaps can be done either with the local static accounts that can be found at [cfg/accounts](./cfg/accounts) or with the current live accounts (by fetching them on-the-go).
-By default all swaps are done with live accounts.
+By default all swaps & benchmark simulations are done with live accounts.

 Possible modes of execution include:

-- single - Run a single swap route across one or more Prop AMMs with specified weights.
+- **single** - Run a single swap route across one or more Prop AMMs with specified weights.
-- multi - Execute multiple swap routes across nested Prop AMM routes.
+- **multi** - Execute swaps across nested Prop AMM routes.
 Each inner list represents a single route, each route possibly going through multiple Prop AMMs.
-- benchmark - Fetch accounts from the specified Pmms via RPC and save them locally (presumably for later usage)
+- **benchmark** - Fetch accounts for specified PMMs via RPC and save them locally (presumably for later usage).
-- fetch-accounts - Benchmark swaps for any one of the implemented Prop AMMs by specifying, optionally, the accounts, src/dst tokens and step size.
+- **fetch-accounts** - Benchmark swaps for any one of the implemented Prop AMMs by specifying, optionally, the accounts, src/dst tokens and step size.
 Benchmark data can be visualised with [plot.py](./scripts/plot.py).

 Accounts are by default loaded (saved) from (at) [cfg/accounts](./cfg/accounts).
 Tweaking the source/destination is possible via `--accounts-path` or `ACCOUNTS_PATH` env variable.